airpair/creating-container-components-part-2-angular-1-directives/post.md

 ## Let's Get Started

-In this tutorial, we will be using an Angular 1.3 directive to re-create the `ot-site` container component from Part 1.
+In this tutorial, we will be using an Angular 1.3 directive to re-create the `ot-site` container component from Part 1 -- which will require us to explore some advanced strategies for transcluding in multiple points of a directive.
+Exciting!

 As a reminder, the empty container looks something like this:

 ![Empty ot-site container](https://content-na.drive.amazonaws.com/cdproxy/templink/IC1Wtxw34nmKQ_xm9_738AvsfDB0OJp9gSvFpn-6SN8LAYspN)

 We can break it down into 5 parts:

-* 3 sections into which arbitrary content can be added (header, menu, main)
+* 3 sections into which arbitrary content can be added (header, menu, body)

 * 2 static items that come with every usage (logo, footer)

 ![Empty ot-site container, labeled](https://content-na.drive.amazonaws.com/cdproxy/templink/iaubtyeI-HFVCoeI5jBZ0Ap4FNwC6Jr49H4VCXNTXyMLAYspN)

-First, let's build the empty scaffold.
+Before we dive into transclusion, let's first build the empty scaffold.

 All we have to do is add a `template` property to the normal directive definition, then drop in the appropriate HTML.
 It will look something like this:

 ```javascript
 angular.module("ot-components")